thelucifermorningstar/SMLoadr-AUX/readme.md

-This tool allow you to search artists, albums and tracks and send to **SMLoadr** with a command line.
+This tool allows you to search artists, albums, tracks & playlists... and sends to **SMLoadr** with a command line.

 **FYI.:

 This software dooes not download music.
 The main function is search artists/albums/tracks/playlists and send to SMLoadr!**

 How to use: